soborg/travToAnki/README.md

 * Anki must be running.
 AnkiConnect must be enabled.
-* Open Traverse and a deck/note (an `Anki++` button should appear, otherwise somethings wrong, make an issue!).
+* Open Traverse (an `Anki++` and `T2A` button should appear, otherwise something is wrong, please make an issue!).

-Note: Exported notes are unsuspended by default, suspend them manually if you don't want to review them just yet.
+Note: the notes created in Anki are unsuspended by default, you can suspend them manually if you don't want to review them just yet.

 ## Adding a single note

 * Click the button, a green box should flash briefly if it succeeded.
-* Verify in your Anki `Mining` deck (or whatever name you selected in the `T2A` menu).
+* Verify the card is created in the Anki deck. `Mining` is the default for characters/props/sets/actors/vocab.

 ## Adding a bunch of notes

 For example, all regular notes from level 16.

-- Open level 16
+- Open a level, e.g. `Level 16 - Phase 3`.
 - Click `T2A` menu, then click `Automagic`

 It'll add all (remaining) cards starting from the one you have selected, one by one.
 So if you have the first card selected, it'll add the whole list (it doesn't descent into sub-decks, e.g. Sentence decks).